 VPN Unlimited is based in New York, which may put some people off the VPN provider.
 The US is generally thought to be a location that is bad for privacy because it is home to the NSA and the CIA.
 In addition, the US is a location where the authorities can serve tech firms (including VPNs) with a warrant and gag order.

 This means VPN Unlimited could theoretically be forced to begin logging in secret (and even to log on its international servers and send that data back to the US).
-Although this is a genuine concern that may put some people off the service - we have no reason to believe that VPN Unlimited has actually been forced to do this.
+Although this is a genuine concern that may put some people off the service, we have no reason to believe that VPN Unlimited has actually been forced to do this.
 So, for most people, the service is likely to provide more than adequate levels of privacy.
+It really depends on your personal threat model.

-Although VPN Unlimited claims to have a zero-log policy on its website, the reality is that it does appear to keep extremely limited connection logs (bandwidth used).
-However, it claims not to ever store timestamps with IP addresses - which means that this VPN can be considered extremely close to no-logs, and, more importantly - completely secure.
+Although VPN Unlimited claims to have a zero-log policy on its website, the reality is that it does appear to keep some limited connection logs (bandwidth used).
+However, it claims not to ever store timestamps with IP addresses, which means that this VPN can be considered extremely close to no-logs, and, more importantly, completely secure.

 “We do not keep the logs of the websites our customers visit, we only store the data related to the amount of traffic downloaded by the user.
 This information is available to be viewed in his account only.
 Also, it is crucial to point out that every time a customer logs in to VPN Unlimited, the system assigns dynamic IP-addresses.
 They are not static and there is no way that we can log the exact IP addresses or particular time stamps of VPN Unlimited customers.”

-VPN Unlimited is one of the few VPNs that provides OpenVPN on all four of the most popular platforms.
-OpenVPN is available natively on iOS, Android, Windows, and Mac OS X. This is truly outstanding, and means that you can use it securely on any device.
-VPN Unlimited does not provide PPTP encryption on any of its platforms, and both L2TP/IPSec and IKEv2 (the other protocols it provides) are known to be secure.
+VPN Unlimited is one of the few VPNs that provides OpenVPN on all four popular platforms.
+OpenVPN is available natively on iOS, Android, Windows, and Mac OS X. This is great, and means that you can use the VPN securely on any device (as long as you plug the aformentioned leaks).

 AES-256-CBC/GCM, SHA1 for HMAC authentication, and an RSA-2048 handshake.